-Limited mobility, physical disabilities, and paralysis do not have to limit a person’s ability to control their home's lighting, doors, electronics, and heating and cooling.
-Environmental Control systems support residential independence through tablets that use touch, switch, or voice-activated controls.
+Environmental Controls enable people with limited mobility, physical disabilities, or paralysis to control their home environment.
+This may include lighting and doors as well as electronics and heating & cooling.
+EC systems support residential independence through tablets that use touch, switch, or voice-activated controls.

-- People who have fine motor difficulties due to joint, muscular, or other health issues
+People who have fine motor difficulties or problems with dexterity due to joint, muscular, or other health issues

-- Enabling people to live a life of their own choosing, where and with whom they choose
+People are able to live a life of their choosing, where and with whom they choose.

 Environmental Controls (EC) are created by pairing a tablet with other technology that allows the client to access home features such as lights, television, thermostat, and door openers.

 Each EC system incorporates a tablet that uses touch, switch, or voice controls to manage:

 A SimplyHome System can also be incorporated if alerts and notifications are desired.